ericcblow/Climbing/README.md

     - Download ticks and check against entered date - Done
     - RSS feed?
   - Use CSV data to do some fun analysis and visualization of climbing
   - Has a friend climbed this route prompt?
-Cross reference friends list for specific tick to know who to ask for beta
+Cross reference friends list for specific tick to know who to ask for beta - Done

 After developed, I'll make generic version for general public.